-- Safekeeping of the assets of the UCITS;
+- Safekeeping of the assets of the UCITS:

 - Verification of the compliance of Management Company decisions;

 - Monitoring of the cash flows of the UCITS.

-The Depositary is also responsible for managing the liabilities of the UCITS, which includes centralising its unit subscription and redemption orders as well as managing the issue account and share registers of the UCITS.
+The Depositary is also responsible for managing the liabilities of the UCITS, which includes centralising its share subscription and redemption orders under delegation from the Management Company, as well as managing the issue account and share registers of the UCITS.